 Teacher and Parent Meetings

-During the second half of the Autumn Term all Subject Tutors of each First Year Form meet with the Headmaster, the Head of Lower School and the Form Tutor to review the progress of each boy.
-This is followed by a Parents’ Evening when the parents meet the Form Tutor to discuss their son’s academic progress.
-A second Parents’ Evening is held in the Summer Term when parents can meet all their son’s Subject Tutors.
+During the first half of the autumn term all Subject Teachers of each First Year Form meet with the Heads of Year and the Form Tutor to review the progress of each boy.
+This is followed by a Pastoral Forum when the parents meet the Form Tutor to discuss their son’s pastoral and academic progress.
+A second Parents’ Evening is held in the spring term when parents can meet all their son’s Subject Teachers.

 Great care is taken to integrate those who join the Third Year at 13+ with the boys already in the School.
 Forms are reshuffled so that each contains a mix of newcomers and existing boys.
 Boys joining the School and boys coming up from the Lower School both have the opportunity to choose a few friends they would particularly like to be with and we try as far as possible to accommodate their wishes.
 We also ensure that boys from the same school and/or similar geographical location are placed in the same Form.